Beniamino Stella

-Beniamino Stella (born 18 August 1941) is an Italian prelate of the Catholic Church who was Prefect of the Congregation for the Clergy from 2013 to 2021; he has been a cardinal since 2014.
-He began working in the diplomatic service of the Holy See in 1970, was made an archbishop in 1987, and served as a nuncio in several countries between 1987 to 2007.
-He led the Vatican's training program for its diplomats, the Pontifical Ecclesiastical Academy, from 2007 to 2013.
+Beniamino Stella (born 18 August 1941) is an Italian prelate of the Catholic Church.
+After working in the diplomatic corps of the Holy See, he served as prefect of the Congregation for the Clergy from 2013 to 2021.
+He was raised to the rank of cardinal by Pope Francis in 2014.

 Early years

 Beniamino Stella was born in Pieve di Soligo, Province of Treviso, Italy.
 After finishing secondary education, he entered the Pontifical Roman Seminary and studied philosophy and theology at the Pontifical Lateran University.

 He was ordained a priest of the Diocese of Vittorio Veneto on 19 March 1966 by his uncle, Archbishop Costantino Stella of L'Aquila.
 That same year, to prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy.
 While there he also earned a degree in canon law from the Pontifical Lateran University.

 Diplomatic service

 He joined the diplomatic service of the Holy See in 1970 and held posts in the nunciatures in the Dominican Republic from 1970 to 1973 and in Zaire as secretary from 1973 to 1976.
 He was made a chaplain of His Holiness on 5 September 1974.
 From 1976 to 1978, he served in the Second Section of the Secretariat of State; then in Malta as auditor.
 In 1978, after Malta's prime minister Dom Mintoff declared the nuncio, Antonio del Giudice persona non grata, Stella headed the nunciature as chargé d'affaires.
 In 1983, he was assigned to the Council for the Public Affairs of the Church.
 He was assigned the rank of nunciature counselor on 1 February 1983.